Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Graphics_Tab: //Changed so that left and right only alters degree, and then use up and down to move

+### 5/27/23
+Submarine_Tab: //Made constant variables yMax and xMax for the row and col length of the Map
+               //Set bounds for the changeDirec() functions

+Graphics_Tab: //Integrated changeDirec() function from Submarine_Tab, preparing to test

 ## GROUP MEMBER 2 : Anabella Castle

 ### 5/22/23